claresudbery/clare-wiki-ably/pages/coding/tools/flutter/dart.md

   - This means they don't get the implicit setter that other instance vars get
 - The analyzer will encourage you to use `const` when you can, because it optimises compilation
   - But sometimes that leaves you with `const` keywords that cause errors when you try to replace a const with a non-const
+    - You might see the error "Invalid constant value"
-  - In these cases you can often simply remove the `const` keyword
+  - In these cases you can often simply remove a `const` keyword
   - See [trying to make things const that can't be const](#trying-to-make-things-const-that-cant-be-const)

 ```dart